Here is the best respirator when using concrete and silica dust.

 Concrete particles can be anywhere from about 15 microns and up, and are typically smaller than 45 microns.
 This is what you will most likely be using for your smaller projects.

 Cement particles can be anywhere from 3-100 microns and can be even smaller depending on how finely the powder is milled.
 Remember, cement is what's used to make concrete.

-A large factor when looking for the best respirator mask for concrete DIY's is the comfort.
+A large factor when looking for the best respirator for concrete DIY's is the comfort.
 The best masks will feel comfortable on your face.
 You will also need a mask that is adjustable to the size of your head.

 The filters on a proper respirator mask for concrete will be able to filter 95% of the particles according to NIOSH standards.

 This safety mask is pretty comfortable as far as masks go because it has a 'flex-fit' head harness and high-density elastic straps, which means it stays in position once you adjust it to your head.

-This mask also has an anti-fog face lens, so don't worry about your breath fogging up the inside visor!
+This mask for concrete also has an anti-fog face lens, so don't worry about your breath fogging up the inside visor!
 It is silicone-based around the nasal area, so it is as comfortable as a full mask can be.

 Beware of fakes.
 They may be less expensive but without the proper testing, you really don't know what you are getting as far as safety.
 So to make sure you get the proper mask and not a knock off, I recommend purchasing it directly from this company, especially since it comes with a 1-year factory warranty.

 As creators, we should always think of safety first and we hope this article gave you some extra knowledge so that you can create your beautiful concrete art safely and also protect those who are working in your concrete Etsy shops, small businesses, or classrooms.

 Here's a pin for your safety or concrete Pinterest boards.